Dr Ivan Ribar: History

 On 25 June 2014, the municipal assembly of New Belgrade voted to establish the new local community, Dr Ivan Ribar.
 It occupies the southwest corner of New Belgrade, bordering the municipality of Surčin.
 Formed from the parts of the Bežanija Blocks and Sava local communities, it also occupies the Savski Nasip riparian zone.
+This was supported by 9,000 signatures by the residents collected in 2015, and the local community was finally formed in 2016.